 Projects that benefit the school community include maintenance of our nature trail, recycling paper, composting leftover lunches, and keeping the school grounds clean.

 Eighth Grade Work Week

 The culmination of our community service program has our eighth graders participate in an extended community service activity globally, nationally, or locally.
-Following on a tradition begun several years ago, one group of our eighth graders have traveled to Honduras to work at the Rancho Santa Fe Orphanage.
+Following on a tradition begun many years ago, one group of eighth graders travel to the Caribbean or Latin America to work with children there.
 The students live and work in a self-sufficient community, interacting with children and volunteering in a variety of capacities.
-A second group of students has traveled to rural Louisiana to work with the Southern Mutual Help Association to assist residents who are still recovering from the effects of Hurricane Katrina.
-A third group of students work locally with community service organizations in the Boston area.
+Other students may travel within the U.S. to assist with community-based projects in such locations as Washington, DC or the Navajo Nation in Arizona.
+A third group of students may work locally with community service organizations in the Boston area.
 GUS students truly understand the responsibility they have to use their gifts to serve others.